Rational function approximation with normalized positive denominators: Introduction

-As mentioned, rational function approximation is advantageous in numerous applications because of the enhanced opportunity for compression compared to standard polynomial methods.
-However, a particular application originally motivated our current work.
-As an example, we envision solving a non-constant coefficient differential equation
+{A $\mathcal{R}(n, n)$ rational polynomial often converges at the same rate as a $\mathcal{P}(2n)$ degree polynomial \cite{Trefethen2023}.
+This factor of 2 improvement is important in our motivating application of solving non-constant-coefficient differential equations}

-where we assume $f(x) \in \mathcal{P}(n)$ for some $n$.
-Chebyshev spectral methods are a common approach to equations of this form \cite{chebyshev_spectral_methods, chebop, chebyshev_collocation}.
+where we assume $f(x) \in \mathcal{P}(n)$ for some $n$, {and $c_k(x)$ are smooth functions.
+We do not consider the case in which the coefficients are non-smooth.}

+Chebyshev spectral methods are a common approach to equations of this form \cite{chebyshev_spectral_methods, chebop, chebyshev_collocation, chebysev_spectral_radiative_transfer, spectral_methods_matlab}.
 In that case, the solution is expanded in terms of polynomial basis functions, and the derivatives map sparsely to an alternative basis set.
 The catch is that we must expand the non-constant coefficients, $c_{k}(x)$, in a polynomial basis and promote the result to matrix operations.
-Such an approach works especially well in one-dimension \cite{spectral_methods_sparse, dedalus, vasil_disk, ball1, ball2, papadopoulos2023building} where the typical degree of a coefficient, $c_{k}(x)$ is much less than the requirements of the solution, e.g., $\sim 10$ versus $\sim 1000$ respectively.
-The downside is that the final overall matrix representation becomes evermore dense with each additional polynomial degree of the highest resolve of the coefficients; the matrix bandwidth scales with the degree.
-The cubic scaling of operator bandwidth throttles the overall algorithm.
+Such an approach works especially well in one-dimension \cite{spectral_methods_sparse, dedalus, vasil_disk, ball1, ball2, papadopoulos2023building} where the typical degree of a coefficient, $c_{k}(x)$, is much less than the requirements of the solution, e.g., $\sim 10$ versus $\sim 1000$ respectively. {The downside is that the final overall matrix representation becomes dense with each additional polynomial degree ever more required by the coefficients; the matrix bandwidth scales with the degree.} The cubic scaling of operator bandwidth throttles the overall algorithm.
 The problem is even more stark in multiple dimensions \cite{OTV2019, OTV2020, Ellison_Julien_Vasil_2022, Olver2020Fast, burns2022corner, Townsend2015Automatic}.